solid/authorization-panel/proposals/wac-acp-diff-story.md

 Where `<AclShape2>` is `<AclShape>` minus the `acl:accessTo` and `acl:accessToClass` relations.

-As we see though, this does not mean that these two relations need to be removed from the ACL ontology.
+As we see, though, this does not mean that these two relations need to be removed from the ACL ontology.
 They are the first step to understanding access control, and will very likely be useful for applications such as Linked Data Notifications, and can easily be inferred.